peeti-sriwongsanguan/netops-intelligence/README.md

 # NetOps Intelligence Platform
-### Network & Endpoint Security Monitoring — VZW NetworkSecure
+### Network & Endpoint Security Monitoring — NetworkSecure

 > As a **Network Automation Engineer** running **NetworkSecure**
 > across **1,870,561 devices** and **1,762,518 users**.
 My goal is to develop an in-house tool that can replace Ansible